 - TOMATO SAUCE – The same that is used for these drowned eggs, this chile rojo beef or this delicious chicharron in red salsa.

 - NO SPICY SALSA – Like the one from entomatadas, perfect to use if you don’t like spicy or if you want to serve migas con huevo to children.

 - TACOS SALSAS – We can start with this molcajete salsa or maybe use a delicious green tomatillo sauce.
 And what about this chipotle salsa?
 As you can see, you can’t run out of options.

 - STORE-BOUGHT – And last, you can also use your favorite brand and type of Mexican store-bought salsa.

 Prepare the salsa first.
 If you have leftovers salsa from other recipes you can use that one instead.

 Now, boil the tomatoes along with any type of chilies you have on hand, it can be red, green, dry or fresh and the amount will be depending on how much you want the salsa to be spicy.
-Once tomatoes are soft, place everything in a blender and add a large piece of onion and a clove of skinless garlic.
+Once tomatoes are soft, place everything in a blender and add a large piece of onion and a garlic clove.

-Add a cup of water or chicken broth and blend until you get a smooth sauce.
+Add a cup of water or chicken broth and blend until you will have a smooth sauce.
 Set aside.